Ireland ‘knows what it means to struggle for right to exist’, says von der Leyen

 “I want to pay tribute to the leadership of the president over the last number of years, particularly during the pandemic, the war on Ukraine and managing the energy crisis that has resulted from that,” he said.

-Ms von der Leyen will later meet with the Irish president Michael D Higgins.
+Ms von der Leyen also met Irish president Michael D Higgins and his wife Sabina at Aras an Uachtarain in Dublin on Thursday afternoon.

 Register for free to continue reading